nesseratious/AR-Navigation/README.md

 - FloorDisplayedText: Text - Stores a localizable text that describes the segment's floor.
 Keep in mind that segments can be used not only to differentiate floors but also to divide a complex map into more small pieces in case the target area is big enough.
 The default value is "<Enter Floor Name>".

 - SegmentMesh: StaticMesh - Fundamental mesh that defines the area of the segment.
-It is used in the minimap (white color material) and in the segment itself (transparent material) in case you will want to do turn-based navigation(described in the NAVIGATION section).
 The default value is null.

 - SegmentOffset: Vector2D - Stores the X,Y offset of the segment's mesh relative to the segment's origin.
 The default value is (0.0, 0.0).